Skip to content

 Condition: is_webview equals trueAction: Send to Traffic Back Visitors from in-app embedded browsers will be redirected.

-Condition: is_proxy equals trueAction: Show Challenge Real users behind a VPN will pass the check; bots will not.
+Condition: traffic_signal_name equals proxy_likeAction: Show Challenge Real users behind a VPN will pass the check; bots will not.

 Flag a trusted source as clean